Ian Botham: Somerset and England (1977)

 Botham made his Test début at Trent Bridge on 28 July 1977 in the third Test against Australia.
 His début was somewhat overshadowed by the return from self-imposed Test exile of Geoffrey Boycott.
 England went into the match with a 1–0 series lead having won the second Test after the first had been drawn.
 The series was played against the background of the so-called "Packer Affair" which resulted in the establishment of World Series Cricket in the next Australian season.
 Because of Tony Greig's involvement, he had been stripped of the England captaincy but remained in the team under new captain Mike Brearley.
 England had three all-rounders at Trent Bridge with Greig, Geoff Miller and Botham all playing.
 Australian captain Greg Chappell won the toss and decided to bat first.
 Australia scored 243 and were all out shortly before the close on day one.
-Botham, aged 21, made an immediate impact and took five for 74, the highlight being the wicket of Chappell, bowled for just 19.
+Botham, aged 21, made an immediate impact and took five for 74, the highlight being the dismissal of Chappell, his first test match wicket, bowled for just 19.
 England batted all through day two and into day three as Boycott, in his first Test innings since 1974, and Knott both made centuries.
 Botham came in at number eight on day three and scored 25 before he was bowled by Max Walker.
 England were all out not long afterwards for 364, a first innings lead of 121.
 Botham had no joy in Australia's second innings with none for 60.
 A century by Rick McCosker enabled Australia to score 309 before they were all out in the evening session on day four.
 Bob Willis took five for 88.
 England needed 189 to win and completed the job, by seven wickets, well into the final day with Brearley scoring 81 and Boycott, who batted on all five days, 80 not out.
 Botham didn't get a second innings.

 Botham's impressive bowling at Trent Bridge meant he was an automatic choice for the fourth Test at Headingley two weeks later.
 England won the toss, decided to bat first and went on to win by an innings and 85 runs to secure a winning 3–0 lead in the series and regain The Ashes, which they had lost in 1974–75.
 The match is famous for Boycott's one hundredth career century, scored on his home county ground and in his second Test since his return to the England fold.
 Botham was bowled third ball by Ray Bright without scoring.
 He made amends with the ball by taking five for 21 in only eleven overs, Australia being bowled out for only 103.
 The follow-on was enforced and Australia this time made 248, but Botham (none for 47) did not take a wicket.
 He was injured during the second innings when he accidentally trod on the ball and broke a bone in his foot.
 He was unable to play again in the 1977 season.